-Sometime between September 16 and October 26, preservice teachers are to complete a systematic study of a unit that they teach.
-This assignment, detailed on page 29, asks the preservice teacher to evaluate their teaching in light of student learning data and to record the ways in which they adapt instruction for individual students and the whole class.
+In September or October, preservice teachers are to complete a systematic study of a unit that they teach.
+This assignment, detailed on page 27, asks the preservice teacher to evaluate their teaching in light of student learning data and to record the ways in which they adapt instruction for individual students and the whole class.
 This will be formally written during senior seminar and will be assessed blindly by a trained external reader.
 This assignment must achieve a passing score in order to proceed to licensure.